GUESS is committed to making sustainable style sexy, managing environmental impacts in our supply chain, and greening our operations.

 Denim is a staple product for GUESS and part of our signature look.
 Primarily because of its high content of cotton, denim has a relatively high water footprint when compared to other apparel products.

-The process of making and wearing a pair of Classic Core 1981 Skinny Fit Jeans involves four major processes that use water: making raw materials, manufacturing fabric, washing in factories to get the right denim look, and washing by consumers at home.
-We found that for GUESS denim, the processes that use the most water are during the making of raw materials (64%) and consumer wash (32%).
-Dyeing and finishing the fabric in manufacturing use only 2% and the factory laundry also uses only 2%.
+The process of making and wearing a pair of Classic 1981 Skinny Fit Jeans involves four major processes that use water: irrigating cotton as a raw material, manufacturing fabric, washing in factories to get the right denim look, and washing by consumers at home.
+We found that for GUESS denim, raw materials (64%) and consumer wash (32%) are the most water intensive parts of the product lifecycle.
+The processes over which we have the most control, however, are the denim wash process (factory laundry) and fabric manufacturing that together are responsible for 4% of total water use.
 This is consistent with other comparable Life Cycle Assessment studies*.
-Within the making of raw materials, irrigation in cotton production is responsible for 98% of the water used in the 1981 Skinny Jean.

 With better context for regional water availability, we will tailor our Water Management Action Plan.
 This country-level data will serve as a blueprint on which regions to focus future initiatives related to more water-efficient cotton sourcing and supply chain management.
 Opportunities to improve water stewardship may include – but are not limited to – sourcing more sustainable cotton, ensuring responsible water management practices of vendors, and communicating with consumers on the impact of wash.
 We will publish a separate report on this topic in 2018.